Services

 Review Your Data.
 Where do you store your data?
 Is it scattered across an ERP, MES, or CRM, or hidden behind spreadsheets, machine logs, or ecommerce platforms?
 More importantly, is the data usable?

 Review Your Team.
 Can you build internally with data engineers and AI specialists?
-If your workforce is dominated by ERP admins and IT generalists, an in-house AI option may become quite difficult to manage over the long term.
+If your workforce is dominated by ERP admins and IT generalists, an in-house AI option may become difficult to manage over the long term.

 3. Look Beyond Upfront Costs